0xnobody/0xnobody.github.io/_posts/2020-05-20-devirtualization-intro.md

 Over the last 10 years or so, virtualization based obfuscation has become the de-facto standard in defensive and offensive software alike.
 As the complexity and power of disassembling tools has improved, software security solutions have kept up rather well.
 Packers and code mutation tools, being easily defeated by even newbie attackers, have been replaced by these virtual machine based protectors.
 Today, the two main 'pioneers' in this field, controlling the vast majority of the market are [VMProtect](https://vmpsoft.com/){:target="_blank"} and [Themida](https://www.oreans.com/){:target="_blank"}.
 While we will be looking into analyzing (and breaking) them specifically in some future articles, today we'll just be looking into how we can lift *any* VM into [Can](https://blog.can.ac/){:target="_blank"}'s promising [VTIL](https://vtil.io/){:target="_blank"}.

 ## But first, what actually is virtualization?
-Virtualization is the **recompilation** of instructions to a **custom propreitary architecture**, and the generation of **handler routines** to emulate said architecture.
+Virtualization is the **recompilation** of instructions to a **custom proprietary architecture**, and the generation of **handler routines** to emulate said architecture.
 Let's look at an example of the life of just one simple instruction, `push rcx`:

 | ![alt text](../assets/virtualization-1/vm-flowchart.png "Life of a push rcx instruction") |
 |:--:|